What is a Kava Bar? Explained | feel free

 What to Expect at a Kava Bar

-If you’re new to kava, a kava bartender or barista can explain the types of kava to help you navigate their menu and choose the right kava beverage.
+If you’re new to kava, a kava bartender or barista can explain the types of kava to help you navigate their menu and choose the right kava tonic

 Have Your Own Kava Bar at Home with feel free

 Kava’s unique properties can make it an excellent tool to elevate your mood, enhance focus, and reduce occasional stress.
-At Botanic Tonics, we offer feel free kava capsules and feel free Tonics that can provide a clean boost of energy without the jitters from caffeine.
+At Botanic Tonics, we offer a feel free CLASSIC Tonic that can provide a clean boost of energy without the jitters from caffeine.

 And, with these convenient at-home options, you can enjoy them from the comfort of your couch.
 If it’s your first time trying kava and you’re not quite ready for your first visit to the kava bar, ship our premium kava products directly to your door and unwind at home.